bhokansonfasig/pyrex/README.rst

 Installing
 ----------

-The easiest way to get the PyREx package is using ``pip`` as follows
+The easiest way to get the PyREx package is using ``pip`` as follows:

 .. code-block:: shell